 - *increase on every 4th (end with 30)….

 - Each new time around is a row in this case- so the 6s are one row, the 12s are another row…

 - The main thing to remember is that on the 4th row, you’ll only increase every 4th stitch and should end up with 30 stitches (5 x6).
 For the 5th row, every 5th stitch and 36 (6 x6) total…

-For rugs this is the entire ‘pattern’ and I usually slip in 6 contrasting pieces of yarn at the increases.
+For rugs this is the entire ‘pattern’ and I usually slip in 6 contrasting pieces of yarn as space holders at the increases.
 That way, I can easily see where to increase when I come back to the project instead of counting.
 You continue to increase on each round until the rug has reached the ideal size.
 Here’s another example of a rag rug I’ve worked on.